marmelab/react-admin/docs/AutocompleteInput.md

 ## `sx`: CSS API

-This component doesn't apply any custom styles on top of [material-ui `<Autocomplete>` component](https://mui.com/components/autocomplete/).
+This component doesn't apply any custom styles on top of [MUI `<Autocomplete>` component](https://mui.com/components/autocomplete/).
 Refer to their documentation to know its CSS API.